ai-labs-team/casium/README.md

 })
 ```

-Here, we're returning a new instance of the `LocalStorage.Write` command message, and giving it a `key` and a `value`, which tells local storage what to write.
+Here, we're returning a new instance of the `Storage.Write` command message, and giving it a `key` and a `value`, which tells local storage what to write.

 This is all well and good for fire-and-forget operations like writing to local storage, but what about _reading_?
 What about commands that do things where we care about the result?